-Following software I developed or was involved in its development process during my affiliation with the CCS-Labs group:
+Following software I developed or was involved in its development process:

 An Open Source Approach to Field Testing of WLAN up to IEEE 802.11ad at 60 GHz Using Commodity Hardware